jbarratt/serialized-hugo/content/post/awless_and_a1.md

 ![awless list subnet and securitygroups](/images/awless_list.png#center)

 From right in the terminal I can see which subnets are public and which aren't.
 Running `awless show <identifier>`, like `awless show subnet-46fc311e` gives more information about things if needed.
-But I'm tinkering, and this is a scratch account, I just need a public submet, and I've only got my default security group.
+But I'm tinkering, and this is a scratch account, I just need a public subnet, and I've only got my default security group.

 You may note the redacted box; that is my home IP, which is allowed to SSH into that security group.
 That's a leftover from a previous tinkering session with `awless`; when I tried to ssh in, it couldn't connect, and very helpfully suggested I may want to punch in a hole for myself with the following command.
 Notably, it figured out what my public facing IP was, *and* what the proper security group for the host I was connecting to was.
 It's hard to imagine being more tinkering friendly than that.